mlubinsky/mlubinsky.github.com/tf/README.md

 After we’ve set up the input tensor, it’s time to run inference.
 This is a one-liner: TfLiteStatus invoke_status = interpreter .
 Invoke ();

+ Reading the Output Like the input, our model’s output is accessed through a TfLiteTensor , and getting a pointer to it is just as simple:

+ TfLiteTensor * output = interpreter . output ( 0 );

+ The output is, like the input, a floating-point scalar value nestled inside a 2D tensor.
 ```